stefanocovino/JSPEC.jl/README.md

 ## Getting Started

 The purpose of the package is to provide tools to mode data from multi-channel instruments togeter, if needed, with data from any other surce.
-The package compute the needed response matrces that can then used for cretig models, carry out fits, etc.
+The package compute the needed response matrces that can then used for creating models, carry out fits, etc.

-No attept has been tried, on purpose, to mimic the simplified XSPEC syntax to create models, etc.
+No attept has been tried, on purpose, to mimic the simplified XSPEC syntax to create models, etc. Therefore models, etc. will be coded accordind to a plain Julia syntax.

 The instruments currently covered can be obtained with: